Lele1409/french-tarot/README.md

         - Before touching the dog, the taker calls a king (if he has all four he can call a queen, the same goes for the queen or the knight); he can call himself
         - The first trick cannot be started with a card of the suit of the king called
-        - handfuls, double handfuls and triple handful respectively need 8, 10 and 13
+        - Handfuls, double handfuls and triple handful respectively need 8, 10 and 13
           trumps
         - If the player taking (together with his partner) is short of 1/2 point, he misses the contract by one point, on the other hand, if he is over by 1/2 point,